 Aromatherapy for Dummies: Testing shows marjoram is one of the most effective scents to relax brain waves.

-The Complete Book of Essential Oils and Aromatherapy: Marjoram helps relieve muscle spasm and pain, general aches, numbness, stiffness, menstrual problems, bruises, headache, indigestion, constipation, insomnia, stress-related conditions, and anxiety.
+The Complete Book of Essential Oils and Aromatherapy: Uses for marjoram essential oil include helping relieve muscle spasm and pain, general aches, numbness, stiffness, menstrual problems, bruises, headache, indigestion, constipation, insomnia, stress-related conditions, and anxiety.

 The Encyclopedia of Essential Oils (updated edition): Marjoram helps relieve arthritis, muscle aches and stiffness, strains, sprains, coughs, constipation, flatulence, lack of periods, painful periods, colds, headaches and migraines, high blood pressure, insomnia, nervous tension, and stress-related conditions.

 Aromatherapy Bible: "Marjoram is the great comforter of essential oils and helps with pain on all levels."